3DCoded/Happy-Hare/Led-Support.md

 ```

 > [!NOTE]
 > If you are wondering where all these effects are defined, look in `mmu_leds.cfg`.
-They are all defined with a special `[mmu_led_effect]` section that is able to duplicate effect setup accross each gate and the desired chains.
+They are all defined with a special `[mmu_led_effect]` section that is able to duplicate effect setup across each gate and the desired chains.
 Read the notes in `mmu_leds.cfg` for more details.

 To change the default effect for a segment edit the appropriate line.
 These effects can be any of the built-in functional defaults, any named effect you define, or even an RGB color specification in the form `red,green,blue` e.g. `0.5,0,0.5` would be 50% intensity red and blue with no green.
 In each case a static alternative (r,g,b) color is specified and will be used if you turn off animation for any led chain: